 NOTE: The Final EFH Rule, published on January 17, 2002, replaced the interim Final Rule of December 19, 1997 on which the original EFH and EFH-HAPC designations were made.
 The Final Rule directs the Councils to periodically update EFH and EFH-HAPC information and designations within fishery management plans.
-As was done with the original Habitat Plan, a series of technical workshops are being conducted at this time by Council habitat staff to gather new information and review existing information as presented in the Habitat Plan to update information pursuant to the Final EFH Rule.
+As was done with the original Habitat Plan, a series of technical workshops were conducted by Council habitat staff and a draft plan that includes new information has been completed pursuant to the Final EFH Rule.

-4.8 Damage to Ocean and Coastal Habitats
+4.10 Damage to Ocean and Coastal Habitats